omonimus1/blog-jade-rubick/content/posts/2020-11-11--coordinate-your-interviews-with-an-interview-plan/index.md

 The main problem is that there is no **coordination**.

-## Coordinate your interviews with a plan
+## Coordinate your interviews with assertion-based interview plans

 So let me share an interview format I use.